Friday, May 8, 2026

 When you are done - you can put it into one of the envelopes I have provided and I will make sure they get these in their boxes before school is out.
 Teachers need this kind of letter.
 Make it real.
 Make it mean something.

-Letter number 1
+Letter number 1 - on a Google Doc

 Write a letter to yourself that will be read one year from now.
 Reflect on your current life situation.
 Have you changed this year?
 How will you be different in the next year?
 Have your goals changed for your future.
 In 2025-26 where do you want to be in life?
 Write about your goals, where you expect to be next year.
 Things I would like you to address include: fun stuff to remember from senior year, education, career, other, things about your family and friends, words of encouragement to yourself.
 You may need a little boost or maybe you need a pat on the back.
 Then – please write a short reflection about this year in newspaper class.
 Are there things you could have done differently, that you wanted to change?
 Are there things that you wish had happed differently?
 What things did you like about class?
 What things did you dislike?
 A few paragraphs will be fine on this section of the letter.
 I will send these to you at the end of next year, after your first year of college.

-Letter number 2
+Letter number 2 - on the SAME Google Doc

 Write a letter to yourself that will be read 10 years from now.
 Reflect on high school, especially your senior year.
 Address the topic of your current goals for yourself.
 What do you want to be doing, where do you want to live, who do you want to be in contact with still?
 Write about fun things you remember from this year (while they are fresh in your mind), remind yourself of those moments of importance from senior year, and address those things you would want to tell yourself 10 years from now.
 Things I would like you to address include: fun stuff to remember from senior year, education, career, other, things about your family and friends, words of encouragement to yourself.
 You may need a little boost or maybe you need a pat on the back.
 This needs to be different than the first letter so don't cut and paste.
 I will also send this to you next year, and then it will be up to you to keep it for a few years!! :)